How do I submit my FSA claims for reimbursement?

 Where can I find my handbook?

-Go to www.dmba.com.
-After logging in, click on My Plans in the menu bar at the top of the page.
-Under Summary of Benefits (Handbooks), you will see all handbook sections for benefits or services for which you are enrolled and/or eligible.
+Log in to www.dmba.com.
+Navigate to My Plans and under Summary Plan Descriptions (Handbooks), you will see all handbook sections for benefits or services for which you are enrolled and/or eligible.

 What are my premiums, and where can I find that information online?